 It’s also important to budget for inevitable adventure opportunities.
 That amusement park that appears on the horizon, a jar of organic honey at the street fair, dinner out with some new campsite buddies…

 The right van: While it’s true that in most places you can find an old van for a few hundred bucks, it’s usually not a good idea.
-The real costs will present themselves when you’re out on the road, broken down and needing some expensive repair.
+The real costs will present themselves when you’re out on the road, broken down and needing an expensive repair.

 But not everyone can afford a shiny new campervan.
-The good news is that you can get a used van for a reasonable price.
+The good news is that you can get a reliable used van for a reasonable price.

 Do your research to find a make and model that you like and has a good reputation with mechanics, and then get to work finding one that fits your budget.
 This can take time and effort but the payoff will be worth it in peace of mind out on the road.